2020 Formula 2 Championship: Driver changes

-Campos Racing did not retain reigning Euroformula Open champion Marino Sato, who competed for the team in the final rounds of 2019.
+Campos Racing did not retain reigning Euroformula Open champion Marino Sato, who competed for the team in the final races of 2019.
 Sato moved to Trident, with Campos hiring Formula 3 Brasil champion Guilherme Samaia to replace him.

-Charouz Racing System driver Juan Manuel Correa was ruled out of the 2020 championship due to his injuries from the 2019 Spa-Francorchamps FIA Formula 2 round, while Matevos Isaakyan—who replaced Correa for the final rounds of the 2019 championship—was not retained.
+Charouz Racing System driver Juan Manuel Correa was ruled out of the 2020 championship due to his injuries from the 2019 Spa-Francorchamps FIA Formula 2 round, while Matevos Isaakyan—who replaced Correa for the final races of the 2019 championship—was not retained.
 The team signed 2019 FIA Formula 3 fifth-placed finisher Pedro Piquet to partner Louis Delétraz for 2020.

 Jordan King and Mahaveer Raghunathan both left MP Motorsport and the championship.
 The team hired 2018 Euroformula Open champion Felipe Drugovich to partner Nobuharu Matsushita.

-BWT HWA Racelab retained Artem Markelov, who raced for the team in the final rounds of 2019 as a replacement for the late Anthoine Hubert.
+BWT HWA Racelab retained Artem Markelov, who raced for the team in the final races of 2019 as a replacement for the late Anthoine Hubert.
 Tatiana Calderón left the championship to compete in Super Formula and Giuliano Alesi switched from Trident to replace her.

 Reigning FIA Formula 3 champion Robert Shwartzman graduated to the championship with Prema Racing, replacing Sean Gelael.

 Trident hired Roy Nissany, who last competed in Formula 2 in 2018 with Campos, to partner Marino Sato.